 There is a small door threshold to cross over when entering the lodge.
 I recommend being aware of this as depending on how low your wheelchair lies it may catch the threshold a little.
 I say this because the tiny stabilisers at the back of my wheelchair got stuck so I had to take care when coming in and out of the lodge.

 The open plan lounge, kitchen and dining area were cosy and comfortable.
-There was a 3 seater sofa, an armchair and large snuggler chair in the livingroom.
+There were a 3 seater sofa, an armchair and large snuggler chair in the living room.
 We had to slightly move them around to give me more room for moving around in my wheelchair, but it wasn’t a problem.